 Computing and Mathematical Sciences

-CMS/ACM 107.
-Introduction to Linear Analysis with Applications.
+CMS/ACM/IDS 107.
+Linear Analysis with Applications.
 12 units (3-3-6); first term.
-Prerequisites: ACM 104 or equivalent, Ma 1b or equivalent.
+Prerequisites: ACM/IDS 104 or equivalent, Ma 1 b or equivalent.
 Covers the basic algebraic, geometric, and topological properties of normed linear spaces, inner-product spaces, and linear maps.
 Emphasis is placed both on rigorous mathematical development and on applications to control theory, data analysis and partial differential equations.
 Instructor: Stuart.

-CMS/ACM 113.
+CMS/ACM/IDS 113.
 Mathematical Optimization.
-9 units (3-0-6); first term.
-Prerequisites: ACM 95/100 ab, ACM 11, or instructor's permission.
-Corequisite: It is suggested that students take ACM 104 concurrently.
+12 units (3-0-9); first term.
+Prerequisites: ACM 11 and ACM 104, or instructor's permission.
 This class studies mathematical optimization from the viewpoint of convexity.
 Topics covered include duality and representation of convex sets; linear and semidefinite programming; connections to discrete, network, and robust optimization; relaxation methods for intractable problems; as well as applications to problems arising in graphs and networks, information theory, control, signal processing, and other engineering disciplines.
 Instructor: Chandrasekaran.

-CMS/CS/EE 144.
-Networks: Structure Economics.
-12 units (3-3-6); second term.
-Prerequisites: Ma 2, Ma 3, Ma/CS 6a, and CS 38, or instructor permission.
-Social networks, the web, and the internet are essential parts of our lives and we all depend on them every day, but do you really know what makes them work?
-This course studies the “big” ideas behind our networked lives.
-Things like, what do networks actually look like (and why do they all look the same)?
-How do search engines work?
-Why do memes spread the way they do?
-How does web advertising work?
+CMS/CS/EE/IDS 144.
+Networks: Structure & Economics.
+12 units (3-4-5); second term.
+Prerequisites: Ma 2, Ma 3, Ma/CS 6 a, and CS 38, or instructor permission.
+Social networks, the web, and the internet are essential parts of our lives, and we depend on them every day.
+This course studies how they work and the "big" ideas behind our networked lives.
+Questions explored include: What do networks actually look like (and why do they all look the same)?; How do search engines work?; Why do memes spread the way they do?; How does web advertising work?
 For all these questions and more, the course will provide a mixture of both mathematical analysis and hands-on labs.
-The course assumes students are comfortable with graph theory, probability, and basic programming.
+The course expects students to be comfortable with graph theory, probability, and basic programming.
 Instructor: Wierman.

-CMS/CS/CNS/EE 155.
-Machine Learning Data Mining.
+CMS/CS/CNS/EE/IDS 155.
+Machine Learning & Data Mining.
 12 units (3-3-6); second term.
-Prerequisites: background in algorithms and statistics (CS/CNS/EE/NB 154 or CS/CNS/EE 156 a or instructor's permission).
+Prerequisites: CS/CNS/EE 156 a.
+Having a sufficient background in algorithms, linear algebra, calculus, probability, and statistics, is highly recommended.
 This course will cover popular methods in machine learning and data mining, with an emphasis on developing a working understanding of how to apply these methods in practice.
-This course will also cover core foundational concepts underpinning and motivating modern machine learning and data mining approaches.
-This course will be research-oriented, and will cover recent research developments.
-Instructor: Yue.
+The course will focus on basic foundational concepts underpinning and motivating modern machine learning and data mining approaches.
+We will also discuss recent research developments Instructor: Yue.

 CMS 300.
 Research in Computing and Mathematical Sciences.
 Hours and units by arrangement.
 Research in the field of computing and mathematical science.
 By arrangement with members of the staff, properly qualified graduate students are directed in research.
 Instructors: Staff.